stackb/bazel-stack-vscode-api/README.md

 https://code.visualstudio.com/docs/editor/tasks#_defining-a-problem-matcher.
 Please refer to that documentation for more specifics about the format.

+To register the same matcher under multiple names, use a comma-separated list for the `name: ` field (e.g. `ProtoCompile,GenProtoDescriptorSet`).

 ## Creating a Problem Matcher Extension

 For example, let's say you are working with haskell, and you'd like to make it